Vladimir Vasilkovich: Biography

-Vasilkovich was renowned for his favorable treatment of the region's Jewish population, which had erewhile been severely maligned and ill-treated.
-According to an annalist who describes the funeral of the grand duke Vladimir Vasilkovich in the city of Vladimir (Volhynia), "the Jews wept at his funeral as at the fall of Jerusalem, or when being led into the Babylonian captivity."
+After his death, the prince's body was adorned with embroidered velvet and transported to Volodymyr on a sled.
+Upon arrival, his remains were placed in the city's Assumption Cathedral.
+Over 20,000 people, including representatives of the Jewish and German communities, as well as travellers from Novgorod and Surozh, attended the funeral procession, which was headed by Volodymyr bishop Eusygnius and Pechersk hegumen Agapit.
+Volodymyr was renowned for his favorable treatment of the region's Jewish population, which had erewhile been severely maligned and ill-treated.
+According to an annalist, "the Jews wept at his funeral as at the fall of Jerusalem, or when being led into the Babylonian captivity."